-"The opportunity to network with industry professionals has been one of the highlights of my study.
-One of the standouts for me was representing AUT at the SAS Users New Zealand Conference and networking with people who currently work in the analytics industry.
+"One of the standouts for me was representing AUT at the SAS Users New Zealand Conference and networking with people who work in the analytics industry.
 I was able to exchange contact details with representatives from a few of the country's top analytics and data science companies; a great opportunity when nearing the end of my master's qualification.